 California law requires any non-attorney notary public who advertises notarial services in a language other than English to post a prescribed notice, in English and the other language, that the notary public is not an attorney and cannot give legal advice about immigration or any other legal matters.
-The notary public must also list the fees set by statute which a notary public may charge for notarial services.
-In any event, a notary public may not translate the term "Notary Public," defined as "notario publico" or "notario," into Spanish, even if the prescribed notice is also posted.
-A first offense of this law is grounds for the suspension or revocation of a notary public's commission.
-A second offense shall be grounds for the permanent revocation of a notary public's commission.
+The notary public also must list the fees set by statute that a notary public may charge for notarial services.
+In any event, a notary public may not translate into Spanish the term "Notary Public," defined as "notario publico" or "notario," even if the prescribed notice also is posted.
+A first offense for violation of this law is grounds for the suspension or revocation of a notary public's commission.
+A second offense is grounds for the permanent revocation of a notary public's commission.
 (Government Code section 8219.5)

-A notary public is legally barred from advertising in any manner whatsoever that he or she is a notary public if the notary public promotes himself or herself as an immigration specialist or consultant.
+A notary public legally is barred from advertising in any manner whatsoever that he or she is a notary public if the notary public promotes himself or herself as an immigration specialist or consultant.
 (Government Code section 8223)